textmate/textmate/README.md

 	ninja TextMate/tbz       # Create a tarball of TextMate.app.
 Also produce the dsym tarball. ninja TextMate/deploy    # Push a nightly build.
 Fails without proper credentials :)

-Note that `ninja TextMate/clean` only cleans the TextMate build folder (`$builddir/Applications/TextMate`) but all libraries and applications it depends on, are not cleaned.
+Note that `ninja TextMate/clean` only cleans the TextMate build folder (`$builddir/Applications/TextMate`), but all libraries and applications it depends on are not cleaned.

 To clean everything run: